With OSPF, it is no problem to configure a default route. There are a couple of options if you want to do this. Here’s an example:

 R1(config)#router ospf 1 R1(config-router)#default-information originate ? always Always advertise default route metric OSPF default metric metric-type OSPF metric type for default routes route-map Route-map reference <cr>

 There are a number of things.
-We can change the metric or metric type but the most important thing most people forget is the always keyword.
+We can change the metric or metric type, but the most important thing most people forget is the

 R2#show ip ospf database | begin Type-5 Type-5 AS External Link States Link ID ADV Router Age Seq# Checksum Tag 0.0.0.0 172.16.3.1 59 0x80000001 0x008D64 1